 Here are some

-They are a pretty new in the brewery scene compared to others but they have already set themselves apart.
-They take advantage of their Golden location because it is a pretty good spot for outdoor activities like running, trekking, and biking.
+They are pretty new in the brewery scene compared to others but they have already set themselves apart.
+They take advantage of their golden location because it is a pretty good spot for outdoor activities like running, trekking, and biking.
 They have a rotating schedule of food trucks and live music acts so one visit would likely not be anything like the next.
 Plus, they experiment a lot on their beers and there is always a new flavor to try.

 16401 Table Mountain Pkwy